-- ✓ 2511 faculty, staff, and students attended 136 professional development sessions at the Centre for Teaching and Learning. - ✓ Engineering has students from over 220 different communities in Alberta.
-The undergraduate enrolment includes 50 aboriginal students (up from 8 just a few years ago), over 330 students from other provinces in Canada, and 504 international students on student visas. - ✓ Engineering undergraduate enrolment is at an all-time record level, and is in the top 5% by size (and quality) in North America. - ✓ Agricultural, Life and Environmental Sciences international undergraduate students grew from 5% to 14% and graduate students increased from 26% to 53% over past five years. - ✓ Arts increased undergraduate student enrolment to 1004 students from 71 countries (rising from 796 students from 53 countries last year). - ✓ Completed planning and design of the Physical Activity and Wellness (PAW) Centre. - ✓ Developed a Safe Spaces Strategic Plan based on community input. - ✓ Implemented electronic submission of grades.
-The electronic based system streamlines the grade entry process. - ✓ Reviewed and approved changes to the Assessment and Grading Policy. - ✓ Approved the new Encryption Procedure which provides the institutional standard for
+- ✓ Engineering has students from over 220 different communities in Alberta.
+The undergraduate enrolment includes 50 aboriginal students (up from 8 just a few years ago), over 330 students from other provinces in Canada, and 504 international students on student visas. - ✓ Engineering undergraduate enrolment is at an all-time record level, and is in the top 5% by size (and quality) in North America. - ✓ Agricultural, Life and Environmental Sciences international undergraduate students grew from 5% to 14% and graduate students increased from 26% to 53% over past five years. - ✓ Arts increased undergraduate student enrolment to 1004 students from 71 countries (rising from 796 students from 53 countries last year). - ✓ Completed planning and design of the Physical Activity and Wellness (PAW) Centre. - ✓ Developed a Safe Spaces Strategic Plan based on community input.

-- encryption of mobile devices that store sensitive information. - ✓ Physical Education and Recreation incorporated the use of simulation into the Advanced Athlete Therapy Methods and Techniques course.
-Plans to expand this initiative are underway. - ✓ Revised undergraduate scholarship processes to develop an electronic scholarship application and administration system that is integrated into Campus Solutions.
+- ✓ Implemented electronic submission of grades.
+The electronic based system streamlines the grade entry process. - ✓ Reviewed and approved changes to the Assessment and Grading Policy. - ✓ Approved the new Encryption Procedure which provides the institutional standard for encryption of mobile devices that store sensitive information. - ✓ Physical Education and Recreation incorporated the use of simulation into the Advanced Athlete Therapy Methods and Techniques course.
+Plans to expand this initiative are underway. - ✓ Completed redesign of the Augustana website. - Revised undergraduate scholarship processes to develop an electronic scholarship application and administration system that is integrated into Campus Solutions.